 Mid-trip moisturise each night, climb on is good.
 If you have any nicks then sand them.
 Don’t have a bath.
 Don’t do the washing up.
 Drink water.

 Font is amazing, it will blow your mind, there is an incredible amount of bouldering,so it can be hard on the first visit to resist the temptation to run around like a madman trying everything.
 And maybe that’s the right thing to do first time around, but if you can control that urge you will be able to get more out of your trip.

 Font grades are hard, expect to get your arse kicked.
 Take Marie Rose, allegedly the first 6a in the forest, it’s nails, Adam Ondra even fell off it, it’s also very polished and while it may have been 6a when those foot holds and slopers had a nice texture, it certainly feels harder now.
 Plus it’s very popular so you generally don’t have the problem to yourself and this can induce performance anxiety and makes for greasy holds.

-Don’t make the mistake of thing that as you did a Xx down the wall last week you should be well able for them in Font.
+Don’t fall into the trap of thinking that as you did a grade Xx down the wall last week therefore you will be able for them in Font.
 But on the positive side there are thousands of problems and something to suit everyone, granted it might take years to find it, but somewhere out there is a hard problem, that will suit your style perfectly.